sameekhya17/HR-System/README.md

 # HR-System
 A website built for keeping all Employee details in an organisation.
-The user has the access to add, delete and edit Employee details.
+The user has the access to add, delete and edit all Employee details.
 # Built with
 ![image](https://user-images.githubusercontent.com/108291615/179401963-d7f359ab-a09b-4a03-a480-88eb006c43fa.png)
 ![image](https://user-images.githubusercontent.com/108291615/179402018-365cbfbf-9d95-4663-b1d1-615990355511.png)